Writing Vs. Book Promotion

 Following is the first part of a series of articles in which I introduce these writers.
 (In keeping with normal Japanese practice, their names are presented with family name first.)

 Hirao Michio (平尾道雄) (1900 – 1979) : Hirao Michio might be called the “godfather” of Tosa historians during the 20th century.
-His biographies of Sakamoto Ryoma, Nakaoka Shintaro, and Yamanouchi Yodo are definitive.
-His two most well-known books on Ryoma are probably Sakamoto Ryoma: Kainetai Shimatsuki (坂本龍馬 海援隊始末記) and Ryoma no Subete (龍馬のすべて).
-Of his writings on Nakaoka, I have mostly referred to Nakaoka Shintaro: Rikuentai Shimatsuki (中岡新太郎 陸援隊始末記).
-(The “Kaientai” in the title the first Ryoma biography cited refers to Ryoma’s Naval Auxiliary Corps in Nagasaki.
+His biographies of Sakamoto Ryōma, Nakaoka Shintarō, and Yamauchi Yōdō are definitive.
+His two most well-known books on Ryōma are probably Sakamoto Ryōma: Kainetai Shimatsuki and Ryōma no Subete.
+Of his writings on Nakaoka, I have mostly referred to Nakaoka Shintarō: Rikuentai Shimatsuki.
+(The “Kaientai” in the title the first Ryōma biography cited refers to Ryōma’s Naval Auxiliary Corps in Nagasaki.
 The “Rikuentai” in the title of the Nakaoka biography refers to Nakaoka’s Land Auxiliary Corps in Kyoto.)
-Hirao’s history of the Shinsengumi, Teihon Shinsengumi Shiroku (定本新撰組史録 = The Definitive History of the Shinsengumi), was published in 1928, shortly after Shimozawa Kan’s more famous Shinsengumi Shimatsuki (新選組始末記).
+Hirao’s history of the Shinsengumi, Teihon Shinsengumi Shiroku (The Definitive History of the Shinsengumi), was published in 1928, shortly after Shimozawa Kan’s more famous Shinsengumi Shimatsuki.
 Like Hirao’s other books, it is invaluable.
-I referred to it while writing Shinsengumi: The Shogun’s Last Samurai Corps.
-I have also referred to Hirao’s Ishin Ansatsu Hiroku (維新暗殺秘録), a collection of accounts of historically significant assassinations during the Bakumatsu.
+I referred to it while writing Shinsengumi: The Shogun’s Last Samurai Corps and my forthcoming Samurai Swordsmen: The Definitive History of the Shinsengumi.
+I referred to Hirao’s Ishin Ansatsu Hiroku, a collection of accounts of historically significant assassinations during the Bakumatsu, particularly in Samurai Assassins.

 For updates about new content, connect with me on Facebook.